-How is National Populism promoted by the destruction of identity through multiculturalism and immigration?
+Why does the destruction of identity through multiculturalism and immigration promote national populism?
 Quite simply because multiculturalism and immigration are imposed by elites on the populace.
-The working and middle classes suffer the most from immigration and multiculturalism, because they lack the money to insulate themselves from its consequences in terms of depressed wages and destroyed living spaces.
-National Populists, however, promise to restrict immigration and preserve distinct national identities from multicultural erosion.
+The working and middle classes suffer the most from immigration and multiculturalism, because they lack the money to insulate themselves from depressed wages and destroyed living spaces.
+National populists, however, promise to restrict immigration and preserve distinct national identities from multicultural erosion.

-Eatwell and Goodwin cite a number of statistics that indicate that whites are increasingly resistant to demographic replacement, and thus are increasingly open to National Populist messages.
-Right before the Brexit referendum, 48% of people in Great Britain said that the number one political problem was immigration (p.
+Eatwell and Goodwin cite a number of statistics that indicate that whites are increasingly resistant to demographic replacement and thus increasingly open to national populist messages.
+Right before the Brexit referendum, 48% of people in Great Britain said that the biggest political problem was immigration (p.
 148).
 That is an extremely high number.
 In the United States, that number has never gone above 19% (p.
 147).

 They cite an Ipsos-MORI survey from after Trump’s election revealing that only one in four Americans felt that immigration was good for the country; in France, that number was 14%, in Italy 10%, in Hungary 5% (p.
 277).